Osa2ma/Osa2ma/README.md

 ### When I'm not coding

 I'm usually learning something new, whether it's a skill, a concept, or a rabbit hole I stumbled into at 2 AM.
 I spend a lot of time watching football and have strong opinions about it.
 I like shows with plot twists that make you rethink everything you just watched.
-I'm also interested in finance and medical AI, particularly where Arabic NLP is still underserved, and I've been quietly brainstorming startup ideas around problems I see in Egypt that exist globally too.
-I think in a mix of Arabic and English depending on how deep into a problem I am.

 ---

 ### Tools I think in